odygrd/quill/docs/tutorial.rst

 Each `Sink` and `Logger` must be assigned a unique name during creation to facilitate retrieval later.

-Each :cpp:class:`quill::LoggerImpl<T>` contains a :cpp:class:`quill::PatternFormatter` object which is responsible for the formatting of the message.
+Each :cpp:class:`quill::LoggerImpl` contains a :cpp:class:`quill::PatternFormatter` object which is responsible for the formatting of the message.

-Moreover, each :cpp:class:`quill::LoggerImpl<T>` contains single or multiple :cpp:class:`quill::Sink` objects.
+Moreover, each :cpp:class:`quill::LoggerImpl` contains single or multiple :cpp:class:`quill::Sink` objects.
 The sink objects actually deliver the log message to their output source.

 A single backend thread is checking for new log messages periodically.